redhat-cop/container-pipelines/basic-spring-boot/README.md

 $ ansible-playbook -i ./.applier/ galaxy/openshift-applier/playbooks/openshift-cluster-seed.yml
 ```

-At this point you should have 3 projects deployed (`basic-spring-boot-build`, `basic-spring-boot-dev`, `basic-spring-boot-stage`, and `basic-spring-boot-prod`) with our [Spring Rest](https://github.com/redhat-cop/spring-rest) demo application deployed to all 3.
+At this point you should have 3 projects deployed (`basic-spring-boot-build`, `basic-spring-boot-dev`, `basic-spring-boot-stage`, and `basic-spring-boot-prod`) with a pipeline in the `-build` project, and our [Spring Rest](https://github.com/redhat-cop/spring-rest) demo app deployed to the dev/stage/prod projects.

 ## Architecture